nijoe1/QUADB/README.md

 - **Access Control:** Datasets can be designated as PUBLIC, GROUPED-PUBLIC, PAID-GROUPED, or PAID-PRIVATE, allowing fine-grained control over data access and curation.

-- **Encryption:** Utilizes Lighthouse's encryption SDK to secure IPNS records, ensuring that only authorized curators can decrypt and modify dataset contents and associated code.
+- **Encryption:** Utilizes Lit Protocol to secure IPNS records, ensuring that only authorized curators can decrypt and modify dataset contents and associated code.

 - **IPFS/Filecoin** Integration: All data and code are stored on the IPFS and Filecoin networks, providing decentralized storage and immutable data integrity.